oracle/weblogic-kubernetes-operator/documentation/staging/content/developerguide/contributing.md

 ---
-title: "Contributing to the operator"
+title: "Contribute to the operator"
 date: 2019-02-23T17:19:19-05:00
 draft: false
 weight: 1